kyco/jquery.kyco.preloader/README.md

 Default: false
 If set to true will load the preloader inside the selector element instead of across the whole page.

+    hideBackground: false,

+Default: false *(NOTE: hideBackground is an option for when showInContainer is set to true)*
+If set to true will hide the css background-image of the selector element.

     progressiveReveal: false,